 As ever, it is important to distinguish between the law and guidance.
 The law is less restrictive than guidance, and guidance is clearly vital in addressing the virus but does not have the same weight as the law.
 The guidance distinguishes between "vulnerable" and "clinically extremely vulnerable" people.
 And there are two lots of government guidance.
 One is for staying alert and safe.
 The other is for shielding (where people were encouraged to stay at home, shielded from the virus, for a much longer period than for others).

 A "vulnerable person" includes (but is not limited to) those with underlying medical conditions such as respiratory diseases (eg asthma), learning disability, diabetes, those with a body mass index of 40+, and all those aged 70 and over, and those who are pregnant.
 So there are other conditions that could make someone vulnerable.

 Clinically extremely vulnerable people (eg those with cancer, low immune systems etc) are those who will have been notified by their GP and advised to shield as they are at higher risk of serious illness from the infection.
 Shielding means: (1) do not leave your house, (2) do not attend gatherings (including with friends or family in private spaces), and (3) avoid all contact with people who have symptoms of the virus.
-Since 5 November 2020 they are advised to stay at home, except for exercise or essential health appointments.
+The latest guidance dated 21 March 2021 advises to stay at home as much as possible.